-- The Director of Student Rights & Responsibilities or their designee will be the Chair for the SAB.
+- The Director of Student Rights & Responsibilities will be the Chair for the SAB.
 The role of the Chair is to facilitate the SAB and to advise the SAB.
 The Chair does not make decisions on responsibility or Outcomes.
 When possible, the SAB should be compromised of three (3) eligible members of the University Community.
-When possible, the SAB will be comprised of one (1) Student, one (1) Faculty Member, and one (1) Staff Member. - Specific guidelines for who may serve on an SAB are as follows: - When possible, the undergraduate or graduate status of the Respondent(s) will be the same as the status of the Student member of the SAB. - In Cases involving an alleged violation of Academic Integrity Policies, at least one (1) member of the SAB must be a Faculty Member. - The SAB may conduct a meeting with only two (2) members, provided the Respondent(s) and Complainant(s) (if applicable) have no relevant objections.
+When possible, the SAB will be comprised of one (1) Student, one (1) Faculty Member, and one (1) Staff Member. - Specific guidelines for who may serve on an SAB are as follows: - When possible, the undergraduate or graduate status of the Respondent(s) will be the same as the status of the Student member of the SAB. - In Cases involving an alleged violation of Academic Integrity Policies, at least one (1) member of the SAB must be a Faculty Member. - The SAB may conduct a meeting with only two (2) members, provided the Respondent(s) and Complainant(s) (if applicable) have no relevant objections. - To be eligible to serve on the SAB, individuals must meet the following requirements: - a.
+Students must be registered as a full-time Student in good standing after completing at least one (1) term of coursework at the University. - b.
+Faculty Members must be currently employed by the University and must have taught courses at the University for a minimum of one (1) academic term.
+Faculty Members must also have taught at least one (1) course within the most recent two (2) academic terms. - c.
+Staff Members must be currently employed part- or full-time and must have been employed full- or part- time by the University for at least one (1) academic term. - All members must be neutral and impartial decision-makers, free of any significant and demonstrable bias pertaining to the incident being resolved.